seryoni/nrf52-circleci-example/README.md

 ### Connect to CircleCI
 - Create a context in CircleCI called "atwinc-aws-demo".
-- Set the following environmental variables for the congtext:
+- Set the following environmental variables for the context:

   VLAB_USER_CONFIG: Contents of ~/.jumper/config.json
   AWS_ACCESS_KEY_ID: Value from ~/.aws/credentials